sensu/sensu-docs/content/sensu-go/5.21/learn/learn-sensu-sandbox.md

 The sensu-go-sandbox keepalive event has status 0, which means the agent is in an OK state and can communicate with the Sensu backend.

-You can also see the event and the entity in the [Sensu dashboard][15].
+You can also see the event and the entity in the [Sensu web UI][15].
-Log in to the dashboard with these pre-set admin credentials: username `admin` and password `P@ssw0rd!`.
+Log in to the web UI with these pre-set admin credentials: username `admin` and password `P@ssw0rd!`.

 ## Lesson \#2: Pipe keepalive events into Slack